dewiniaid/BlueprintExtensions/README.md

 ## Changelog

+### 0.4.4 (2019-04-15)
+* Fix crash on adding Blueprint Extensions to an existing save.
+* Fix broken changelog formatting.

 ### 0.4.3 (2019-04-01)
 * Fix yet another crash on loading a save that had an old version of Blueprint Extensions (only on some systems)